DocumentWDP-1

 Tone: Negative

-Definition: A critical condition indicates a severe problem that requires immediate attention, but does not necessarily block execution.
-Examples include data corruption, resource exhaustion, or system instability.
+Definition: A Critical severity indicates a severe problem that requires immediate attention but does not necessarily block execution.
+Implementations SHOULD use this severity for conditions such as data corruption, resource exhaustion, or system instability.

 Examples: